jcs-instructor/mobtimer/react-proposal.md

-- Start with React todo example for managing todos.
+- Start with React todo example for managing todos (common example used for React).
 Todo data is fetched and stored to local storage.
   - Find code
   - Study code
   - Create repo
 - Create a button that sends a join mob and a separate for start timer.
-- Change fetch to treat each message as a todo, so maintain a list of messages.
-Any time a message is received, it gets populated.
+- Change fetch to treat each received message as a todo, so maintain a list of messages.
+Any time a message is received, ToDo data gets populated with the message.
+This is just for POC, might not need screen for long term.
 - Add a compponent for displaying mob state.